 Medications for PTSD

-Medications can be effective too.
+Certain medications can be effective for treating PTSD symptoms.
 Some specific SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors), which are used for depression, also work for PTSD.
 These include sertraline, paroxetine, fluoxetine, and venlafaxine.